ronoski/prob-review/threat_modeling/tmp/threat-modeling.md

 | MITM                | Man-in-the-Middle — attacker intercepts and modifies traffic   |
 | Software whitelisting | Only approved executables are allowed to run on a device     |
 | NAC                 | Network Access Control — enforces who/what can join a network  |

+> **Think like an attacker.
+Build like a defender.**

+---
+*Companion reference for: Threat Modeling an IoT Medical Device System* *Sections map 1:1 to the presenter's talk script*